juanmanuelvillacis/Proyecto_final/README.md

 ## Technical Details

+The introduction of the data and scope of the project is describe in this [file](https://github.com/juanmanuelvillacis/Proyecto_final/blob/main/ODS_IRONHACK.pptx.pdf)
 A map showing the indicators and it's respective cluster was made using tableau public, you can find it [here](https://public.tableau.com/views/ODS_FinalProject/Story1?:language=pt-BR&:display_count=n&:origin=viz_share_link)

 ## Data Source

-The main data source came from the world bank data bank https://databank.worldbank.org/ For this project a total of 262 countries with 401 metrics each and a time rnage of 10 years was used.
+The main data source came from [the world bank data](https://databank.worldbank.org/) For this project a total of 262 countries with 401 metrics each and a time rnage of 10 years was used.

 ## Important Details